dopeboy/dopeboy.github.io/_posts/2024-08-08-swoops-post-mortem.md

 image: og.jpg
 ---

-This is the story of [Swoops](https://mirror.xyz/msinha.eth/48qMua4okBPTA4Z8E-EIk6Qmu8EcOTkjiCF5KaL3PRQ), a fantasy sports company that I co-founded in the fall of 2021, and then wound down two years later.
+This is the story behind [Swoops](https://mirror.xyz/msinha.eth/48qMua4okBPTA4Z8E-EIk6Qmu8EcOTkjiCF5KaL3PRQ), a fantasy sports company that I co-founded in the fall of 2021, and then wound down two years later.

 ## Early inspirations